Accelerating Professional Development

 Patients with musculoskeletal pain continue to constitute the largest group of individuals receiving physical therapy.
 These patients commonly have movement impairments causing or contributing to their pain and associated disability with motion.
 Recent advances in the clinical application of exercise science, biomechanical analysis, motor control and motor learning form the basis of this fellowship’s curriculum.
 These needs led to creation of the movement science fellowship to incorporate these advances into a well defined, efficient training program for physical therapists.
 Faculty within the program are leaders in this field who previously championed the Kaiser Permanente Los Angeles Movement Science Fellowship (2003-13), the first such fellowship program in the country.

-The movement science fellowship focuses on:
+The movement system fellowship focuses on:

 - Providing highly skilled physical therapy for student athletes, performing artists, and other students attending the university.